gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ---

 And that's it!
-Our application now can track across all its pages what language we're using thanks to our plugin.
+Our application now can track across all of its pages what language we're using thanks to our plugin.
 The developer doesn't have to manage any of the state or functionality.

 ## The Conversion